 - CTAG credit is available for state-approved high school courses that match college course competencies.

-- Credit is documented on a college transcript when the student enrolls in a Cincinnati State program that aligns to the high school career technical pathway.
+- Credit is documented on a college transcript when the student enrolls in a college program that aligns to the high school career technical pathway.

 - CTAG credit is described as advanced standing or transfer credit.
 It is ungraded and indicates student eligibility to by-pass introductory technical courses and start at a more advanced level.